mpampuch/nextflow-notes/README.md

 }
 ```

-The `container ` process directive tells nextflow that if it is using docker, then to use that specific container for this specific task.
+The `container ` process directive tells Nextflow that if it is using docker, then to use that specific container for this specific task.

 Process directives can be accessed for a specific task using the `task.` implicit variable.
 In the context of Nextflow, an implicit variable refers to a special type of variable that holds information about the execution context of a process.